 Why Do Dental Nurses Need Insurance?

-Dental nurses in the UK need professional indemnity insurance because it's required for GDC registration—plus it can protect you, your career and your patients if you make a mistake.
+Dental nurses in the UK need indemnity insurance because it's required for GDC registration—plus it can protect you, your career and your patients if you make a mistake.
 In fact, dental professionals have always been required to hold indemnity insurance so patients entitled to compensation can make a claim.
 As of November 2015, however, the GDC has made declaring you're covered a requirement for registration.

 DCPs (dental nurses, dental hygienists, dental therapists, orthodontic therapists, dental technicians and clinical dental technicians) declare that they have indemnity cover (or that they will by the time they start working) during their annual renewal period in June/July; dentists make this declaration during their annual renewal period in November/December.